 When Boots was around 17, his voice started dropping.
 At this point, Jimmy Brown trained him to be a bass singer.
 On one of their recordings ("Tell Me What More Can Jesus Do"), Boots is singing bass and Jimmy is singing tenor!

 Finally, with families to feed, second tenor Isaiah Bing and his brother Cleveland "Bill" Bing (a baritone) decided to form a pop group in order to make some decent money.
 They recruited Boots Bowers for the bass, and, as lead singer, David "King David" Odom.
-When Bill had gotten out of the service, he attended music school in New York (the Anthony Scott Studio) on the G.I.
+When Bill had gotten out of the service, he attended music school in New York (the Anthony Scotti Studio) on the G.I.
 Bill; King Odom, whom the Bings knew from South Carolina, was another student there.
 As a promotional effort, the new group did a radio show every Saturday morning from the school's studio.
+They even made it to one of Scotti's ads.

 The group called themselves the King Odom Quartet, regardless of what record companies would call them.
 In addition to the four voices, Boots Bowers played the bass and Bill Bing played guitar.
 In time, they added pianist Clarence Johnson, who was quickly replaced by Glenn Burgess (who had relocated to the U.S. from Barbados in 1927).